 The amount stays the same unless you change it, and they can last until a date of your choice or until you cancel it.

-The funds usually arrive on the same day because they are sent through the bank's faster payments service, which is also used if you make a bank transfer online.
+The funds usually arrive on the same day because they are sent through the bank’s faster payments service.
+It’s the same system as is used to make online bank transfers.